Call Now For A Free Consultation 541-485-4878

-Eugene, OR Slip and Fall Injuries
+Eugene, Oregon Slip and Fall Injuries

 Slip and fall accidents often result in broken bones that sometimes require surgeries.
 Our slip and fall attorneys have represented clients who suffered broken ankles, legs, hips, and arms.
-We will seek a recovery of lost wages or business income for our slip and fall clients if their injuries cause them to lose time and money from work.
+We will seek recovery of lost wages or business income for our slip and fall clients if their injuries cause them to lose time and money from work.

 Compensation for a Slip and Fall Accident

-When you have been injured by a slip and fall accident being able to prove negligence of the property owner is key to getting the most compensation for pain and suffering.
+When you have been injured by a slip and fall accident being able to prove the negligence of the property owner is key to getting the most compensation for pain and suffering.
 The following are some things you could be compensated for from a slip and fall accident.